Deed of Trust

 Deed of Trust Foreclosures

-In states that use deeds of trust instead of mortgages, non judicial foreclosures are more common.
+In states that use deeds of trust instead of mortgages, nonjudicial foreclosures are more common.
 This means that if the borrower does not pay the debt, the lender can move forward with the foreclosure process without going to court.
 When a borrower defaults on a loan, the trustee may sell the property to recover as much of the loan as possible in order to pay the lender.
 There is usually a foreclosure timeline.
-Check with your state to verify time limits for the different notices, such as the pre-closure notice, the notice of default and the notice of trustee sale.
+Check with your state to verify time limits for the different notices, such as the pre-closure notice, the notice of default, and the notice of trustee sale.

-What the Deed of Trust Process?
+What is the Deed of Trust Process?

 Step 1: Find Out if One Is Required